-- Provide a new connection for all modes between growth areas east and west of SH1, enabling better access to social and economic opportunities for future communities. - Support mode shift and improve safety by providing dedicated active mode facilities which separate vulnerable users from conflict with vehicles. - Support Vision Zero and road safety outcomes. - Enable access to economic and social opportunities by providing an integrated multi-modal corridor. - Integrate with and support growth areas either side of SH1; and integrate with and support the future transport network. - Support the development of an efficient, resilient and reliable multi-modal transport network for the North growth area.
+- Provide an upgraded transport corridor that connects the Wainui/Milldale growth area with SH1 and is integrated with the surrounding urban growth areas. - Support mode shift and improve safety by providing dedicated active mode facilities which separate vulnerable users from conflict with vehicles. - Support Vision Zero and road safety outcomes. - Enable access to economic and social opportunities by providing an integrated multi-modal corridor. - Integrate and support the future transport network including other North Projects, like NoR 4 SH1 Improvements and NoR 6 New Connection between Milldale and Grand Drive. - Support the development of an efficient, resilient and reliable multi-modal transport network for the North areas.